Who We Are

 Many whistleblowers are suspicious about employers making cosmetic changes from the top which don't change anything.
 For many whistleblowers employers can be very much part of the problem, not part of the solution.

-Whistleblowers UK would very much welcome volunteers to accompany whistleblowers to tribunal hearings or employment dismissal cases.
-If you might have some time to spare, do let us know.
-Email: firstname.lastname@example.org
+The Whistler welcomes volunteers to accompany whistleblowers to tribunal hearings and employment dismissal cases.
+If you have some time please contact us.

 Support the Whistleblowers Interview Project